OffsetMods538/When-Entities-Die/README.md

 }
 ```
 ### Mods
-Inside a mod, you do exactly the same thing as in a datapack:
+Inside a mod, you do exactly the same thing as in a datapack.
-Look at the example advancement from the datapack section.

-You can also include this mod in your mod so the user only needs to download your mod.
+You can also include this mod in your mod.
-Examples of doing that:
 #### Example repositories block in build.gradle
 ```groovy
 repositories {